Gelatinized Maca Powder - How It's Different

 - Traditional Process: Traditionally, maca roots are harvested from May through July and then left in the sun to dry for ten to forty days.
 Once they are dry, maca roots can be safely stored for up to two years.
 The dried roots are then boiled in water or milk until they are soft before being mashed into a porridge called mazamorra.
 They are also sometimes made into a fermented drink called maca chicha (a traditional drink that can be either fermented or nonfermented).

 - Raw Maca Powder Process: Since the 1960s, raw maca powder has been made for the export market.
 In this process, maca roots are harvested and dried in the sun or, more recently, in dehydrators.
 Then they are cleaned and ground into a very fine powder.
 During this process, the roots are never heated above 105ºF (40ºC), thereby preserving the maximum amount of nutrients.
 The resulting raw maca powder can then be mixed into drinks like smoothies, protein shakes, and fruit and vegetable juices; sprinkled onto cereal or oatmeal; mixed into homemade energy bars; and added to a number of other foods.
 See our maca recipes page for inspiration.
+Is it safe to eat raw maca?

 - Gelatinized Maca Powder Process: Gelatinized maca powder has been produced since the 1990s.
 The dried roots are first boiled and then pressurized in order to remove all starch content.
 The boiling process does alter some nutrients, including enzymes and vitamin C, but it makes the powder easier to digest (due to the reduction of starch).
 The powder is then mixed into drinks or other foods for consumption.
 It’s important to note that nothing is added to maca during the process of gelatinization.